arrikenw/underbrewed/README.md

 ### Graphics Pipeline

+The majority of the graphical work within our game is carried out by the GPU, which handles our lighting, special effects, and texture mapping.
+While the CPU plays a less significant role, it is still highly important, as it is used by Unity to provide vertices, textures, and commands to the GPU.

 #### Geometry shaders
 While our game doesn't contain any custom geometry shaders, the particle systems we use to create in-game effects are built using Unity's particle system functionality, which makes heavy use of geometry shaders to construct quads based on particle vertices.
 In our game, these systems include:
 * Bubble particle systems